Ballet: Ballet as a career

 Professional dancers are generally not well paid, and earn less money than a typical worker.
 As of 2020, American dancers (including ballet and other dance forms) were paid an average of US$19 per hour, with pay somewhat better for teachers than for performers.

 The job outlook is not strong, and the competition to get a job is intense, with the number of applicants vastly exceeding the number of job openings.
 Most jobs involve teaching in private dance schools.

 Choreographers are paid better than dancers.
 Musicians and singers are paid better per hour than either dancers or choreographers, about US$30 per hour; however, full-time work is unusual for musicians.

 Health effects

 Teenage girl ballet dancers are prone to stress fractures in the first rib.
 Posterior ankle impingement syndrome (PAIS) most commonly affects people who perform repetitive plantar flexion, such as ballet dancers.
 Eating disorders are thought to be common, and a 2014 meta-analysis suggests that studies do indicate that ballet dancers are at higher risk than the general population for several kinds of eating disorders.
 In addition, some researchers have noted that intensive training in ballet results in lower bone mineral density in the arms.

 Criticism

 Most ballet choreography is written so that it can only be performed by a relatively young dancer.
-The structure of ballet – in which a (usually) male choreographer or director uses (mostly) women's bodies to express his artistic vision, while ignoring, objectifying, or silencing the women involved – has been criticized as harming women.
+The structure of ballet – in which a (usually) male choreographer or director uses (mostly) women's bodies to express his artistic vision, has been criticized as harming women.